Specialty Care: A Simple Solution for Complex, Wintertime Work Injuries

 No industry is immune to the short- and long-term effects of occupational injuries.
 Specialty care could be recommended for the office worker with carpal tunnel syndrome or the construction worker with a lower back injury.

-Today, most industries are contending with labor shortages and the ongoing COVID-19 pandemic.
+Today, most industries are contending with labor shortages.
 An understaffed workforce can be more vulnerable to repetitive stress injuries, which can lead to potential losses in productivity and revenue for businesses.
-The challenges caused by labor shortages and the pandemic combined with the risks associated with working in cold weather can lead to various acute injuries and chronic conditions.
+The challenges caused by labor shortages, combined with the risks associated with working in cold weather, can lead to various acute injuries and chronic conditions.
 Specialty care could help to minimize lost work time by delivering the appropriate treatment to increase an employee’s chances of recovering faster and resuming work duties sooner with minimal risk of re-injury.

 Selecting a specialty care provider